Spousal Sponsorship Appeal Cases

 Applying for a Spousal Sponsorship Appeal

-You will need to file an appeal to the Immigration Appeal Divison (you can do that here).
-By completing this, you will be informing them of the notice of your appeal.
-They will then provide you with a record of your file and why the decision was made to reject your spouse.
+The sponsor will need to file an appeal to IAD (you can do that here).
+By completing this, you will inform IRCC that you and your spouse are disputing the refusal to your sponsorship application.
+IAD will then provide you with a record of your file, including the specific reasons for the decision to reject your sponsorship application.
 From here, you can now begin your case to appeal to have your spouse accepted.

 Where will my Spousal Sponsorship Appeal Hearing Take Place?

-The Immigration Appeal Division (IAD) must provide a written decision within 90 days.
-If they do not, you can contact the board to find out the status of your case.
+After your hearing, the member who presides over your appeal case at the IAD may provide the decision right away at the end of your hearing; or the member may provide his/her decision after the hearing.
+However, such written decision after the hearing must be provided within 90 days from the date of hearing.
+If you do not receive such decision within 90 days, you can contact the board to find out the status of your case.
 The board will also give you an estimate as to when it should be completed.
 This estimate is done as a courtesy and can change.

 Who Will Be at My Appeal Hearing?